apache/pekko/docs/src/main/paradox/persistence-plugins.md

 ## Pre-packaged plugins

-The Akka Persistence module comes with few built-in persistence plugins, but none of these are suitable for production usage in an Akka Cluster.
+The Pekko Persistence module comes with few built-in persistence plugins, but none of these are suitable for production usage in an Pekko Cluster.

 ### Local LevelDB journal

 This plugin writes events to a local LevelDB instance.

 @@@ warning
-The LevelDB plugin cannot be used in an Akka Cluster since the storage is in a local file system.
+The LevelDB plugin cannot be used in an Pekko Cluster since the storage is in a local file system.
 @@@

 The LevelDB journal is deprecated and it is not advised to build new applications with it.
-As a replacement we recommend using [Akka Persistence JDBC](https://doc.akka.io/docs/akka-persistence-jdbc/current/index.html).
+As a replacement we recommend using [Pekko Persistence JDBC](https://doc.akka.io/docs/akka-persistence-jdbc/current/index.html).

 The LevelDB journal plugin config entry is `pekko.persistence.journal.leveldb`.
 Enable this plugin by defining config property: